-The syllable san means to win, gain, acquire, obtain as a gift, enjoy, give, to be successful or fulfilled, or to gain for another.
+San means to win, gain, acquire, obtain as a gift, enjoy, give, to be successful or fulfilled, or gain for another.

 The other part of the word is sthita, and it means to be standing firm, abiding in, engaged in, intent upon, devoted to, determined, faithful to a promise, and so on.

 Namas is as close as I can come to the next word, and it means to bow, obedience, a reverential salutation, adoration, thunderbolt, and to gift.